UoB-COMSM0110/2024-group-5/README.md

 Overall, looking at the game through the lens of different types of users allowed us to uncover new features that were required, as well as ascertain which of our ideas would provide the most improvement to the experience of a certain user without hindering the experiences of other users, and therefore, has been crucial in the development of our game.

-//use html tags to make links work (markdown not interpreting normlal links properly)